Keith Bullen (mathematician): Career

 Bullen went to St John's College, Cambridge in 1931, and became a research student, with Harold Jeffreys as his supervisor.
 Jeffreys was working on the revision of the travel time of the seismic waves from earthquakes and Bullen worked with Jeffreys on this project throughout his years in Cambridge.
 Jeffreys remarks of this period that 'Bullen's energy was phenomenal'.

 Bullen wrote prolifically.
 There are 290 papers in his list of publications.
-The topics are diverse apart from the many research papers there are scientific biographies, articles in encyclopaedias and dictionaries of science, and articles on education, especially mathematical education.
+The topics are diverse; as well as the many research papers, there are scientific biographies, articles in encyclopaedias and dictionaries of science, and articles on education, especially mathematical education.

 His first book, Introduction to the Theory of Seismology, was published by the Cambridge University Press in 1947 and has been a standard text for seismology ever since.
 The third edition was published in 1975 and Turkish, Chinese, and Russian translations were published in 1960, 1965, and 1965 respectively.
 Two other books closely related to his teaching at Sydney, Introduction to the Theory of Dynamics and Introduction to the Theory of Mechanics were published in 1948 and 1949.
 An eighth edition of the latter was published in 1971.
 His short monograph, Seismology, was published by Methuen in 1954.
 The International Institute of Seismology and Earthquake Engineering published his notes for a lecture course on theoretical seismology in 1972.
 His last book, The Earth's Density, was published in 1975; it covers a wider range of geophysics than its title would suggest because the problem of the Earth's density distribution is so intimately related to seismological information on the interior of the Earth.

 Despite being deaf, Bullen played a very considerable role in international geophysics.
 He served as president of the International Association of Seismology and Physics of the Earth's Interior, as vice-president of the International Union of Geodesy and Geophysics, and as vice-president of the International Scientific Committee for Antarctic Research, and on a number of committees concerned with seismology and geophysics.

 In Australian geophysics too he played a significant role, serving for five years as chairman of the Australian National Committee for the International Geophysical Year and also for five years as chairman of the Australian National Committee for Antarctic Research.

 Bullen's energy was, as Jeffreys remarked, phenomenal.
 This was true not only of his vocation, science, but also of his avocations.
 He was indefatigable as a tourist in his earlier days and later as a coin collector.
 After long days at scientific meetings, or on committees, he would spend many hours seeking out coin shops or other coin collectors.